 Why Santa Marta for Real Estate Investment

-The city attracts three distinct buyer profiles: (1) adventure travelers heading to Tayrona National Park and Lost City (Ciudad Perdida), (2) retirees seeking warm weather and affordable living, and (3) short-term rental investors capitalizing on high Airbnb occupancy rates (60-75%).
-Average property appreciation runs 6-8% annually, with short-term rental yields reaching 8-13% gross—among Colombia's highest.
+The city attracts three distinct buyer profiles: (1) adventure travelers heading to Tayrona National Park — which draws 350,000+ visitors annually along a 15,000-hectare protected coastline — and Lost City (Ciudad Perdida), (2) retirees seeking warm weather, affordable healthcare (private consultations cost $25-40 vs. $150-300 in the U.S.), and a cost of living 65-70% below North American equivalents, and (3) short-term rental investors capitalizing on high Airbnb occupancy rates (60-75%) driven by 1.8 million annual tourist arrivals to the Magdalena department.
+Average property appreciation runs 6-8% annually, with short-term rental yields reaching 8-13% gross — among Colombia's highest.
+Notably, the Pozos Colorados corridor between El Rodadero and the airport is emerging as a premium beachfront zone, with new resort-style condominium projects averaging $6M-$11M/m² and attracting institutional investment from Bogotá-based developers.

 Unlike Cartagena's premium positioning (which drives $7M-14M/m² pricing in Bocagrande), Santa Marta prices run 30-50% lower while offering similar beach lifestyle and often better rental yields.
 For international buyers with $80K-$300K budgets, Santa Marta is the sweet spot: premium Caribbean experience without Cartagena's price tag.